green-coding-solutions/website/content/insights/blauer-engel.md

 The primary objective is to reduce environmental burden by making energy and resource consumption transparent and accountable.
 The Blue Angel label for software signals:
-- Reduced hardware usage
+- Longer hardware usage
 - Energy efficiency
-- Long-lasting usability
+- Long-lasting usability through standard exports
 - Respect for user autonomy

 This label fosters a holistic view of software sustainability.